 Luckily, getting cheap beer or wine in a supermarket and finding a place to drink with a view is cheaper and usually better than staring at the other end of a bar anyway!
 Just make sure the country you’re in allows drinking in public, or stay away from public places to avoid any uncomfortable situations.

 Pulling off a successful cheap hiking trip can be its own reward.
 But fretting over your budget every hour of every day can be a little stressful, if not completely detrimental to the hiking holiday spirit!
 Don’t forget to boost morale every now and then by treating yourself a little.
 This can be anything from getting a good meal in a restaurant or spending the day after your hike in a luxurious environment like a hotel or resort!

 Figure this: if in the end you manage to spend less than your total budget, what would spending a little extra on a good bed or meal be worth to you?

-And with that question I’d like to conclude this list of budget hiking tips.
-Have any thoughts on cheap hiking trips yourself?
+And with that question, I’d like to conclude this list of budget hiking tips.
+Do you have any plans for a cheap hiking trip?
 Please let me know in the comments below!